verynear/shrine-google_drive_storage/README.md

 4. Now you will have a Client ID, Client Secret, and Redirect URL.
 So, download the client_secret_XXXXX.json file and rename it to client_secret.json.

-5. Run the authorization task:
-    ```sh
-    $ rake google_drive:authorize"[path/to/client_secret.json, 'application_name']"
-    ```
-    NOTE:
-     - the `path/to/client_secret.json` path is the file downloaded from Google console (it will be overrided with the fresh token).
-     - the `application_name` param is the name that you set for the application credentials on Google console.

-6. The Rake task will give you an auth url.
-Simply go to that url (while signed in as the designated uploads owner), authorize the app, then enter code from url in the console.
-The rake task will override valid `client_secret.json` which you can use to connect with GoogleDrive from now on.

-7. Create a folder in which the files will be uploaded; note the folder's ID.
+5. Create a google drive folder in which the files will be uploaded; note the folder's ID.

 ## Usage